Mehulp214/TOXIC_USERBOT/README.md

 - Create config.py or rename ex_config.py to config.py.
 Fill All The Required Variables.

-- Finally Start Hêllẞø† By
+- Finally Start TOXIC-USERBOT By
 `bash start.sh`

 ------